jimahlstrom/HL2IOBoard/README.md

 The polling loop in main.c can see all 256 registers and can implement an action for any register.
 Registers 200 and up can be claimed by SDR authors, and are used for features that are optional or unique to an SDR program.

+#### Frequency Codes

+The files n2adr_lib/frequency_code.c and frequency_code.py contain functions to convert a frequency in hertz to a one-byte code, and to convert a code back to a frequency.
+The code is a useful one-byte approximation of the frequency which is sufficient to recognize the band and to select antennas.
+The codes are monotonic in frequency.
+The special code zero means the frequency was not entered and is unspecified.
+A table of all the codes is at [frequencycodes.html](http://james.ahlstrom.name/frequencycodes.html).
+Run the Python file "python frequency_code.py" to print your own table of codes.

+#### Band Codes

+A band code is a single frequency code for each band.
+The band code is chosen to be as close to the band frequency as possible.
+All other frequency codes are assigned to the closest band code.
+A table of band codes is in hl2ioboard.h.
+You can use the band code to select antennas, or you can use the frequency code directly.

+The band code is convenient because some bands have multiple frequency codes.
+And since all frequency codes resolve to the closest band code, there are no gaps in coverage.
+If you tune outside the band, the closest band antenna is chosen.

+#### Library Functions

 The directory n2adr_lib contains utility functions to make writing Pico software easier.

   * void configure_led_flasher(void)